H. K. Sema

-H. K. Sema (born 1 June 1943) is an Indian jurist and former judge of the Supreme Court of India.
+Hotoi Khetoho Sema (born 1 June 1943) is an Indian jurist and former judge of the Supreme Court of India.
 He has also served as the chairperson of Uttar Pradesh Human Rights Commission.
+He is, till date, the only Supreme Court judge to be appointed from among the Scheduled Tribes, and the only Christian judge to be elevated to the top court from the North-Eastern states.

 Early life

 Sema was born on 1 June 1943.
 He completed his graduation from St Joseph's College, Darjeeling in 1967 and a Bachelor of Laws from Government Law College, Mumbai in 1970.